Dawit Begashaw

 Freelance:

-Dawit Begashaw, co-founder of Arat Kilo Media, was arrested in April 2023 in Bahir Dar, capital of the Amhara region.
-He was charged with terrorism in June, alongside 50 co-defendants, three of whom were journalists.
+Dawit Begashaw, co-founder of Arat Kilo Media, was arrested on April 12, 2023, in Bahir Dar, capital of the Amhara region.
+He was charged with terrorism in June 2023.
+Five of the six Ethiopian journalists in CPJ’s 2024 prison census are facing this charge, after reporting on conflict in the Amhara region, for which they could face the death penalty if convicted.

-In December 2022, Dawit co-founded Arat Kilo Media, a YouTube-based news channel, which had over 16,000 subscribers as of late 2023, and was also the outlet’s chief editor and a commentator, according to CPJ’s review.
-In addition, Dawit is a board member of the Ethiopian Mass Media Professionals Association, a member-based advocacy group, according to on its Facebook page.
+In December 2022, Dawit co-founded Arat Kilo Media, a YouTube-based news channel, which had over 18,000 subscribers as of late 2024, and was also the outlet’s chief editor and a commentator, according to CPJ's review.
+No new videos have been published on the channel since the journalist’s detention.
+In addition, Dawit is a board member of the Ethiopian Mass Media Professionals Association, a member-based advocacy group, according to its Facebook page.

 Dawit was among at least eight journalists and media workers arrested that month over allegations that included inciting violence.
 Five were later released.

-The arrests followed the government’s April 6 controversial decision to integrate regional militia into the federal army, which triggered protests.
-In Amhara, the Amhara Regional Special Forces refused to surrender their weapons and the Fano militia took up arms against federal forces—their former allies in a civil war in northern Ethiopia that ended with a peace deal in November 2022.
-The Amhara conflict was ongoing as of late 2023.
+The arrests followed the government’s April 6 decision to integrate regional militia in Amhara into the federal army, which triggered protests.
+The Amhara Regional Special Forces refused to surrender their weapons and the Fano militia took up arms against federal forces — their former allies in a civil war in northern Ethiopia that ended with a peace deal in 2022.
+The Amhara conflict was ongoing as of late 2024.

-On June 7, the federal Ministry of Justice formally filed charges against Dawit and 50 other people, including three other journalists—Meskerem Abera and Genet Asmamaw, who were arrested in April, and Gobeze Sisay, who was arrested in May—according to a charge sheet reviewed by CPJ.
+On June 7, 2023, the federal ministry of justice filed charges against Dawit and 50 other people, including three other journalists in CPJ’s 2024 Prison Census — Meskerem Abera, Genet Asmamaw and Gobeze Sisay — according to a charge sheet reviewed by CPJ.

-Prosecutors accused the four journalists of violating Article 3(2) of the Proclamation on Prevention and Suppression of Terrorism, which stipulates that those found guilty of “terrorizing or spreading fear among the public” … “with the intention of advancing political, religious or ideological causes” can be given the death penalty, according to the charge sheet.
+The charge sheet accused the journalists of violating the Proclamation on Prevention and Suppression of Terrorism, which stipulates that those found guilty of “terrorizing or spreading fear among the public” to advance “political, religious or ideological causes” can be given the death penalty.

-Prosecutors said that Dawit participated in discussions and meetings of the Amhara Fano Unity Council, which they described as a “clandestine organization, which the defendants used to do their terrorist activities” with the intent of forcibly removing the government from power.
-They further accused him of being part of this organization’s intellectual wing, receiving propaganda training and creating a WhatsApp group to distribute propaganda, supervising distribution of false reports meant to incite the public, and directing public protests.
+Prosecutors alleged that Dawit participated in discussions and meetings of the Amhara Fano Unity Council, a “clandestine organization, which the defendants used to do their terrorist activities” with the intent of forcibly removing the government from power.
+It accused Dawit of being part of the organization’s intellectual wing, receiving propaganda training, creating a WhatsApp group to distribute propaganda, supervising distribution of false reports meant to incite the public, and directing public protests.